MonitexInc/front-end-guidelines/README.md

   }
   ```

-- End all declarations with a semi-colon
+- End all declarations with a semicolon
 - Avoid including spaces after commas within `rgb()`, `rgba()`, `hsl()`,
   `hsla()`, or `rect()` values
 - Prefix property values with a leading zero e.g.